 Planting riparian buffers along native trout streams is a priority for the Piedmont Environmental Council (PEC) and Friends of the Rappahannock (FOR).
 Many of the headwater streams of the Upper Rappahannock watershed support Eastern brook trout, the only trout species native to Virginia.
 Most of the brook trout streams in the Headwater Stream Initiative region are in Rappahannock and Madison Counties.

-PEC and several partners including FOR are working on a Brook Trout Stream Restoration Initiative through which they are coupling fish barrier removal projects with efforts to conserve land along streams, promote best management practices, and plant riparian buffers to help create and restore brook trout habitat.
+PEC and several partners, including Friends of the Rappahannock, are working on a Trout Stream Restoration Initiative through which they are coupling fish barrier removal projects with efforts to conserve land along streams, promote best management practices, and plant riparian buffers to help create and restore brook trout habitat.